mirigi/mirigi.github.io/collections/_features/en/visitors.md

 image: "/img/features/visitors.jpg"
 image_credits: ''
 layout: feature
-description: "Authorize visitors in a breze"
+description: "Authorize visitors in a breeze"
 ---
 The **"VISITOR AUTHORIZATION"** feature in the Mirigi digital concierge solution empowers residents with the ability to streamline the entry process for their guests.
 By allowing residents to pre-register visitors, this module ensures a smooth passage through security checkpoints, eliminating unnecessary delays.
 Residents can authorize individuals and vehicles for single or recurring visits, enabling staff members or automated gate systems to grant access without causing any inconvenience or disturbance.